tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 ## How we added Haskell support

 Bazel uses a subset of Python syntax for `BUILD` files.
 Each "component" in your project typically gets one such files.
-Here is an example build description for inline-java, involving the creation of one C library and one Haskell library:
+Here is an [example build description][inline-java-build] for inline-java, involving the creation of one C library and one Haskell library:

 ```python
 cc_library(